quicwg/base-drafts/draft-ietf-quic-tls.md

 # Introduction

-This document describes how QUIC {{QUIC-TRANSPORT}} is secured using TLS version 1.3 {{!TLS13=RFC8446}}.
+This document describes how QUIC {{QUIC-TRANSPORT}} is secured using TLS
+{{!TLS13=RFC8446}}.

 TLS 1.3 provides critical latency improvements for connection establishment over previous versions.
 Absent packet loss, most new connections can be established and secured within a single round trip; on subsequent connections between the same client and server, the client can often send application data immediately, that is, using a zero round trip setup.

-This document describes how the standardized TLS 1.3 acts as a security component of QUIC.
+This document describes how TLS acts as a security component of QUIC.

 # Notational Conventions